 Hsing-fen received her first degree and an MSc in Chemical Engineering from the National Cheng Kung University in Taiwan, an MSc in Technology Management from University of Manchester Institute of Science and Technology (UMIST), and a further MSc in Social Research Methods and Statistics from the Cathie Marsh Centre for Census and Survey Research (CCSR) at the University of Manchester.
 Before beginning her lectureship position at Middlesex University Business School, she had working experience as a researcher at the Manchester Institute of Innovation Research, Manchester Business School, as a specialist in analysis of science and technology policies at the Taiwanese Science Council and as a R&D researcher at Unilever Taiwan.

 Hamad M Alyahya, Ibrahim and Vedanthachari, Lakshmi Narasimhan and Lee, Hsing-fen and Papanastassiou, Marina (2018) Exploratory study on the Innovation activities of Saudi Hotel SMEs.
-In: ISBE 2018, 07-08 Nov 2018, Birmingham.
-(Accepted/In press)
+In: ISBE 2018: 41st Institute for Small Business and Entrepreneurship Conference, 07-08 Nov 2018, Birmingham, United Kingdom.